 Sound Energy: Two Types

-We have two major types of sound energy we must deal with when it comes to recording studios.
-First, we must deal with the sound energy created by outside our studio such as trains, planes, and cars.
-The energy within our studio must be managed and be contained as much as possible within the studio walls.
-To accomplish both of these objectives, we must turn to vibrational acoustics for answers.
+We have two major types of sound energy we must deal with when it comes to recording studio walls.
+First, we must deal with the sound energy created by outside our studios such as trains, planes, and cars.
+This is called noise.
+The energy within our studio must be managed and be contained as much as possible within the recording studio walls.
+To accomplish both of these objectives, we must turn to vibrational acoustics for answers for the noise issues and airborne energy for the energy inside our rooms.

 Gas vs. Solid

 When sound energy travels through the air from human activity, it strikes our room’s surfaces.
-At the moment of impact it is transformed from a wave suspended in air to a vibration traveling through a solid material.
-Air or gas is different in many ways from a solid when it comes to vibrational energy.
+At the moment of impact, it is transformed from an energy wave suspended in the air to a vibration traveling through a solid material.
+The energy in air or gas is different in many ways from a solid when it comes to vibrational energy.
+We must realize the difference between these two energy forms in our studio walls.

-Vibrations are a repetitive and if you will, oscillatory response of any mechanical system.
+Vibrations are repetitive and if you will, the oscillatory response of any mechanical system.
 The rate of the vibration cycles produced by our sound wave oscillation is termed ” frequency”.
 If we look at repetitive motions that are long and occur at lower frequencies, we call these oscillations.
 This same behavior at higher frequencies is called vibration.
-Vibration and oscillation are synonymous.
+Vibration and oscillation signatures are similar.

 Wall – Mechanical System

-Our wall in our recording studio is a mechanical system.
-It moves because of vibrations.
-It has a resonant frequency at which frequencies above the frequency of resonance are absorbed and below are not.
+Our recording studio walls are a mechanical system.
+They move because of vibrations.
+They have a resonant frequency at which frequencies above the frequency of resonance are absorbed and below are not.
 We want to lower the resonant frequency of our recording studio walls, not only for outside noise coming in but also from studio noise leaking out into adjacent rooms.
+We must design for the proper studio walls and the position of a studio wall.

 Barrier Layering

 The way we slow vibrations down is by putting individual barriers in front of them.
-These materials or barriers, must have a different density or weight to them.
+These materials or barriers must have a different density or weight to them.
 We want to make the vibration work really hard to get through some materials and maybe not as hard through others.
 Look at Kit Kat candy bar.
 Bite off the end.
-Notice all the different layers of materials or sugar.
+Notice all the different layers of materials.
 These candy bar layers are made of just two or three different materials.
-To slow vibrations down, we need many layers of different types and weights of “sugar”.
+To slow vibrations down, we need many layers of different types and weights of “sugar” when are designing our studio wall.

 A layered Approach